deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    ```

    > Before pushing images, make sure that the path for loading into the registry exists (`/sys/deckhouse` in the example above), and the account being used has write permissions.
+   > Harbor users, please note that you will not be able to upload images to the project root; instead use a dedicated repository in the project to host Deckhouse images.

 1. Once pushing images to the air-gapped private registry is complete, you are ready to install Deckhouse from it.
 Refer to the [Getting started](/gs/bm-private/step2.html) guide.